Matthew Miller (filmmaker): Diversity work

-In 2016, during festival screenings of Operation Avalanche, Miller noted an evident gender imbalance in the film industry was vocal about his desire to change that.
+In 2016, during festival screenings of Operation Avalanche, Miller noted an evident gender imbalance in the film industry and was vocal about his desire to change that.

 Later that year, Miller's production company Zapruder Films (which he co-founded with Johnson), launched a contest to back a first-time female screenwriter with $12,000 CAD in funding, story editor guidance, and script optioning.
 The company used 100% of its Telefilm financial award to support the project.
 Chandler Levack and her feature film Anglophone were announced as the winners of 137 entries.
+The produced film, retitled to Mile End Kicks, was released theatrically on April 17, 2026.